 The same principles apply as for essays, reports and dissertations, except that evidence supporting the portfolio is not included in the word count.
-The module team should give advice to students on the nature and length of the evidence to be provided, along with an indication of the broad number of items which may be appropriate.
+However, the module team should give advice to students on the nature and length (if possible/appropriate) of the evidence to be provided, along with an indication of the broad number of items which may be appropriate.